 This serial of famous and successful dyslexics who changed the world is to motivate and inspire you to never give up no matter how difficult the task seems 🙂

-Richard Branson is a billionaire, founder of Virgin, investor, author, and philanthropist.
+A billionaire, founder of Virgin, investor, author, and philanthropist.

 Branson said in an interview in Forbes: “I was hopeless at schoolwork and people didn’t really understand dyslexia then so it was just assumed that I was not bright when it came to academic things.
 I almost definitely wouldn’t have left school at 15 and I wouldn’t have started a magazine or built Virgin if I had not been dyslexic.”

-Albert Einstein is a theoretical physicist who developed the Theory of relativity.
+A theoretical physicist who developed the Theory of relativity.
 Won a Nobel prize in physics in 1932.

 Even though Einstein wasn’t diagnosed with dyslexia, he said to his friend: “Thoughts did not come in any verbal formulation.
 I very rarely think in words at all.
 A thought comes, and I may try to express it in words afterward.”
 It was also reported he said: “Writing is difficult, and I communicate this way very badly.”